hollowaytape/last-armageddon/last_armageddon.md

 $21 seems to be the row number.
 Messing with one of the binary shift operations done to it makes the rows smaller, but not in a helpful way.

+TODO: Need to edit stuff like commas and numbers in the font, to make them fit better
+* Palette:
+	* Black is color 0 (50)
+	* Grey is color e (5e)
+	* Background is color 9 (59)

+TODO: How should I deal with text that stretches across sector boundaries?
+	Ideally I should be working with the plain data track.
+Can isopatch reinsert stuff that is longer than one sector?
+Let's try.